-Everyone is born an entrepreneur, and everybody has the potential to become an entrepreneur.
-It’s just that not everyone gets the chance.
-I believe that entrepreneurship has a beneficial effect on our lives if performed nicely, and it has the capability to change the industry for good.
+Everyone is born as an entrepreneur and everybody has the potential to become an entrepreneur.
+But not everyone gets that chance.
+I believe that entrepreneurship has a beneficial effect on our lives and it has the capability to change the industry for good.

 Successful entrepreneurs consistently manage to master the problems of entrepreneurship and build-up their industry to the next level.
-Besides interviewing experienced entrepreneurs, and we will also report on person prospective entrepreneurs that have just started their enterprise.
-We guess that comparing both viewpoints will prove interesting.
+Besides interviewing experienced entrepreneurs, we will also report on prospective entrepreneurs who have just started their enterprise.
+We believe that comparing both viewpoints might evoke your interest.

-Noeline’s story is an excellent example of learning a particular skill set (that’s in high demand) in a field using a low cost of entry and, then, maximizing earnings with modern marketing strategies.
-Her narrative, as you’ll find out, also contains a few very common-sense Suggestions, like working hard, not thinking like everyone else, not being fulfilled with specific experience and afterwards paying attention to the essential things, and only diving in at the Ideal time
+Noeline’s story is an excellent example of learning a particular skill set (that has a high demand) from the bottom and eventually maximizing earnings with modern marketing strategies.
+Her narrative also contains a few very common-sense Suggestions like work hard, think different, don’t become satisfied with specific experiences, pay attention to the essential things and only dive in the Ideal time.

 Let’s find out the renowned entrepreneur: Noeline Pereira.
 The Director of the CameraLk.
-We are thankful for her valuable time as she shared her successes to inspire other entrepreneurs across the world.
+We are thankful to Noeline for her valuable time as she shared her successes to inspire the other entrepreneurs all over the world.

 Tell us a bit about yourselfMy name is Noeline Pereira , I’ve forever been fascinated by the world of color, art , fashion and sports .I come from a family of four , I have one older sister who has led me and guided me through all my childhood.
 I am very attached to my mom and dad , in fact I’m happiest when I’m surrounded by my immediate family , my mom has guided my spiritual life whereas my dad has always been my number one motivator at whatever I chose to do.